jiangangwu/CryptoEpoch/README.md

-# wujiangang
+# CryptoEpoch
-This is my personal webpage, which is used to provide information of what I am doing.
+This is a website providing blockchain knowledge systematically for the era of the Internet of Values.